What is Ratio Analysis?

 Payable Days = 365 / 4 = 91.25 ~ 91 days

 This implies that the company pays its clients every 91 days.

-- Higher the accounts payable days, better it is for the company from liquidity point of view.
+- The higher the accounts payable days, the better it is for the company from a liquidity point of view.

 Accounts Payable Ratio Analysis – Colgate Case Study Example

 Payable days have been constant at around 66 days for the past 3 years.
-This means that Colgate takes around 66 days for paying its suppliers.
+This means that Colgate takes around 66 days to pay its suppliers.

 #10 – Cash Conversion Cycle

-Cash Conversion cycle depends primarily on three variables – Receivable Days, Inventory Days and Payable Days.
+The Cash Conversion cycle depends primarily on three variables – Receivable Days, Inventory Days, and Payable Days.